 Obtaining a Pet License

 To obtain a city license for your pet the cost is $2.50 for spayed or neutered dogs, and $4.00 for intact pets.
-The City of Ozark does require citizens to have an updated rabies vaccination to obtain a city license.
+The City of Ozark does require citizens to have an updated rabies vaccination to obtain a city license and to bring in proof of current rabies vaccination.
 The City of Ozark requires citizens to register their dogs annually.
-Impounded dogs in order to be released to their owners must obtain a current rabies vaccination, city license, and pay a $20.00 holding fee.
+Impounded dogs in order to be released to their owners must obtain a current rabies vaccination, city license, and pay a minimum of $20.00 holding fee.
 Licenses are obtained at Ozark City Hall.
-(417) 581-2407.
+(417) 581-2407 ext.
+1205.

 Adoption of Animals